How to use an automatic teller machine (ATM) more securely

-Your NAB card offers speed and convenience with NAB’s world class security technologies built in to protect you from fraud and theft.
-These simple tips also offer practical ways for you to help enhance your security.
+Your NAB card not only offers speed and convenience at ATMs, it also has world-class security controls to protect you from fraud and theft.

-- Do not count or display any money you receive from the ATM.
-Immediately put your money into your pocket or purse and count it later.
+- Don’t count or display money withdrawn from the ATM.
+Put your money away immediately and count it later.

-- If the card reader on an ATM is obstructed or has a device protruding from it, do not use the ATM and notify the financial institution of the problem.
+- If the card reader on an ATM is blocked or has a device sticking out of it, don’t use the ATM, and tell the bank there’s a problem.

 What is card skimming?

-An ATM Skimming device may stand out and look ‘out of place’.
-Some ATM skimming devices may be as small as the top of a pen.
-Many of these skimming devices can be electronically monitored by the criminal
+An ATM skimming device may stand out and look ‘out of place’.
+Some devices may be as small as the top of a pen.
+Many of these skimming devices can be electronically monitored by the criminal.

-Photo 1: Depicts the skimming device attached to the original card reading slot on the ATM.
+Photo 1: Shows the skimming device attached to the original card reading slot on the ATM.

-Photo 2: Depicts the original card reading slot.
-Note the adhesive marks used to attach the skimming device.
+Photo 2: Shows the original card reading slot.
+Note the sticky marks used to attach the skimming device.

-Photo 3: Depicts the skimming device after being removed from the ATM.
+Photo 3: Shows the skimming device after being removed from the ATM.

-Photo 4: Depicts the false fascia that has been attached above the customer’s monitor screen to conceal the micro camera used to capture the client’s data.
-Note the NCR logo partial concealed.
+Photo 4: Shows the false front that has been attached above the customer’s monitor screen to hide the micro camera used to capture the customer’s data.
+Note the NCR logo is partly hidden.

-Photo 5: Depicts the pin hole opening in the false fascia that contains the micro camera.
+Photo 5: Shows the pin hole opening in the false front that contains the micro camera.